-Fatigue (extreme tiredness not helped by sleep) is one of the most common side effects of many cancer treatments.
+Fatigue (extreme tiredness, or sleeping more than usual) is one of the most common side effects of many cancer treatments.
 If you are fatigued while on treatment, your doctor may lower the dose of the drug(s), as long as it does not make the treatment less effective.
 Your doctor may also conduct bloodwork testing to make sure that your fatigue is not due to another condition.

 Here are a few tips that may help reduce fatigue:

-- Take several short naps or breaks during the day. - Take walks or do some light exercise, if possible. - Try easier or shorter versions of the activities you enjoy. - Ask your family or friends to help you with tasks you find difficult or tiring. - Make sure you are getting adequate nutrition and mantaining instead of eating a balanced diet.
+- Take several short naps or breaks during the day. - Take walks or do some light exercise, if possible. - Try easier or shorter versions of the activities you enjoy. - · Ask your family or friends to help you with tasks you find difficult or tiring. - Make sure you are getting adequate nutrition and maintaining a balanced diet.